Fabi-svg/KIT-VR_and_accessibility/1_Literature/Literature_links.md

 Most commonly encountered barriers related to overcoming height differences:
 - lack of ramps or elevators at the stairs,
 - too steep wheelchair ramps,
-- unmarked lower and upper edges of stairs,no handrail at the stairs,
+- unmarked lower and upper edges of stairs,no handrail at the stairs,
 - construction of steps in areas with a slight difference in terrain,
 - bad technical condition
 Guidelines for removing these barriers: